TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 This says a lot about his life.
 For 200 years he wore a brand he knew means something, but there was no-one around him, who he could trust to take a look at it.
 But it gets worse, I am afraid.

 > Cazador sired seven spawn - me and my six 'brothers and sisters'.
 He always insisted we were family - even when he was carving scars into our flesh.
-I was one of his first,some of the others came years later.
+I was one of his first, some of the others came years later.
 He was a monster to us all, but did take special pleasure in my pain.
 He said my screams sounded sweetest.
 And now that I'm gone...
 I don't know.
 I pity the other six...

 There is only one person who can help him with his scar.
-The devil Raphel.
-If we kill Yurgir as, he asked, he happily shares what the scars on his back mean:
+The devil Raphael.
+If we kill Yurgir as, he asked, he happily shares what the scars on Astarion's back mean:

 > I discovered all there is to know about those scars of yours - it's rather grim tale, even for my tastes.
 Carved into that ivory skin of yours is one part of an infernal contract between the archdevil Mephistopheles and your former master, Cazador Szarr.
 In full, the contract states that Cazador will be granted the knowledge of an infernal ritual so